Westralichthys

 Westralichthys is an extinct monospecific genus of dunkleosteoid from the Late Devonian: Middle Famennian stage from Western Australia.
 It is estimated to be 3 m long.
+The name refers to the state of Western Australia, with "ichthys" meaning fish.

 Phylogeny

 Westralichthys belongs to the superfamily Dunkleosteoidea, related to the giant Dunkleosteus.
 The phylogeny of Westralichthys can be shown in the cladogram below: